 • Agnes Marcano

-MHC-Limited Permit
+MHC-Limited Permit (Waitlist)

 Agnes is a down-to-earth psychotherapist passionate about helping individuals develop inner strength, discover different perspectives, and become empowered.
 Engaging individuals to reframe their thinking to promote growth in a way that helps them to explore their unrealized potential.
 At the same time, individuals can address any concern in a safe, nonjudgmental space.
 Agnes believes tailoring therapy to the individual helps a person to examine their narrative and acquire strategies that enable them in their personal and professional life.
 She incorporates mindfulness, a strength-based approach, and behavioral methodology to help restructure negative self-talk, negative thought patterns, and doubts that keep individuals stuck, which creates an opportunity for growth and positive change.